 Car parking prices

-After 5pm and on weekends, car parking is free.
+After 5pm on weekdays, and on weekends and bank holidays, car parking is free.

 Parking in the disabled spaces is always free.